The Importance of Cultural Sensitivity in Translation

 Conclusion

 Translation is equally a linguistic and a socio-cultural process.
 To have the desired effect on the readers, the text should resonate with their historical, social and cultural sensitivity to reality.
-The ability to translate beyond words and speak to the unique ethnic characteristics of the target audience is what distinguishes a high-quality translation.
-It’s crucial to understand that non-cultural sensitivity and negligence to seemingly small details can significantly impact your multilingual communication campaign.
+The ability to translate beyond words and speak to the unique ethnic characteristics of the target audience is what distinguishes a high quality translation. t's crucial to understand that non-cultural sensitivity and negligence to seemingly small details can significantly impact your multilingual communication campaign.
 Using inappropriate concepts and expressions or awkward and unnatural wording will lead to significant miscommunication, and confusion and will put off the reader.
 When developing a multilingual campaign, one should always bear in mind that distortion of the meaning and miscommunication can mean far greater costs to the business than investment in expert translators.